Dead-Lemon/csvDir2influx/README.md

 ## Monitors folder for uploaded CSV files and sends to influx
 Library is being modified to watch a folder for FTP uploaded CSV files.

-* SingleRun - Checks for any changes and imports data
-* folderWatch - monitors a folder for changes and imports and new files
+* importCSVfolder - import csv file in a folder and watch for additions
-* hashDir returns a list of change files between runs
+* hashDir - returns a list of change files between runs
 * csvToInfluxdb - import csv to influxdb
 * preProcess - custom user functionality